Vendor Onboarding Trends in 2023: Prediction #1

-With those smaller staffs, automation of repetitive and risky tasks will open the door for maximum productivity which should not only influence job satisfaction and retention.
+With those smaller staffs, automation of repetitive and risky tasks will open the door for maximum productivity.
+Consequently, this should influence job satisfaction and retention.

-Automation for vendor onboarding and maintenance will be prioritized by organizations of all sizes in 2023.
+To sum up, automation for vendor onboarding and maintenance will be prioritized by organizations of all sizes in 2023.